Ulster Senior Football Championship: History

 Following the founding of the GAA in 1884, the first Ulster Senior Football Championship was played in 1888, when Red Hand of Monaghan played Mocha Finn's of Cavan at Bryanstown.
 Monaghan were the first ever Ulster Champions following a 0–3 to 0–2 win after a replay.

 Cavan are the most successful team in Ulster SFC history, having won the competition on 40 occasions.
 Cavan maintain the record for consecutive appearances in Ulster Finals.
 During the 1930s and 1940s, they appeared in and won seven consecutive Ulster SFC titles.
 Fermanagh remain the only team not to have won an Ulster SFC title.
 The Ulster Senior Football Championship celebrated its 125th year in 2013.

 For many decades, winning the Ulster Senior Football Championship was considered as much as a team from Ulster could hope for, as the other provinces were usually much stronger and more competitive.

 Before 1990, only Cavan in 1933, 1935, 1947, 1948 and 1952, and Down in 1960, 1961 and 1968, had won the All-Ireland Senior Football Championship title.
 In the 1990s however, a significant sea change took place, as the Ulster Champions won the All-Ireland in four consecutive years from 1991 to 1994.
 Since then Ulster has produced more All-Ireland winning teams than any other province.

 Currently the Ulster Senior Football Championship is considered one of the toughest provinces to compete in.
 Ulster teams have gained considerable dominance on the All-Ireland scene, having won three All-Irelands from four in the early 2000s, including in 2003 when for the first time ever, the All-Ireland football final was competed for by two teams from one province.

-The Ulster SFC final is normally played on the third Sunday in July, usually at St Tiernach's Park in Clones.
-From 2004 until 2006, it was staged at Croke Park in Dublin.
+Before 2022, when the GAA moved the inter-county schedule ahead in the calendar to improve player welfare, the Ulster SFC final was traditionally played on the third Sunday in July, usually at St Tiernach's Park in Clones.
+From 2004 until 2006, it was staged at Croke Park in Dublin to accommodate expected large crowds.
 The 2007 final—contested by Monaghan and Tyrone—marked a return to Clones, with Tyrone emerging victorious.
 The Athletic Grounds in Armagh hosted the 2020 final, as the fixture was played behind closed doors due to the impact of the COVID-19 pandemic on Gaelic games.
 The final was last played in Belfast in 1971.

 In the 2000s, Armagh were a dominant force in Ulster, winning six titles in eight years between 1999 and 2006.
 Donegal won consecutive Ulster SFC titles from the preliminary round in 2011 and 2012 (a feat achieved by no other county) and added the All-Ireland Senior Football Championship in 2012.

 The 2019 final had the highest score for the winning team in the final (Donegal that year) since 1933 when Cavan won, and the second highest score ever.
 It also had the highest Ulster SFC final score for the losing team ever (Cavan on this occasion).